bio-tools/biotoolsDocs/api_usage_guide.rst

 Accessibility
 -------------
-*Whether the software is freely available for use, e.g. "Open access"*
+*Whether there are non-monetary restrictions on accessing an online service, e.g. "Open access"*

 Attribute name
   accessibility